 to zoom in and out the shooting object without moving closer.
 Fix or standard lenses with fix aperture invite more complex design and they are known as a prime lens.
 Such good quality optics and fix aperture lenses are expensive and known as “Prime Lenses”.
 To reduce complexity and cost, you may find lenses with a variable aperture (F-Stop) are known as consumer grade and you may find them with F-stop reading as F/3.5-F5.6.
 The question will come up in our mind “What does this range mean?”
 Lens optic construction will allow light of F/3.5 at 18mm and when to zoo to full length, it allows the light amount equal to F/5.6 only and that’s why such lenses are known as variable aperture lenses, here I was talking about lens 18-200mm.
 When we talk about 70-200 mm F/2.8 where lens construction allows a small amount of light at any given focal length, it means at 70mm and 200mm you will get aperture F/2.8.

 One more good side effect of big aperture lenses.
 Having a larger maximum aperture also means better ability to isolate subjects from the background and gives you super sharp image focus on objects, which is also known as depth of field and we will talk about that later.

-If you have any questions or suggestions please put here in comment or send me email.
+If you have any questions or suggestions please put here in the comment or send me an email.